VladimirMakaev/cqrs-journey-doc/Reference_06_Sagas.markdown

 **Order processing without using a Coordinating Workflow**

 In the example shown in Figure 1, each aggregate sends the appropriate command to the aggregate that performs the next step in the process.
 The **Order** aggregate first sends a **MakeReservation** command to the **Reservation** aggregate to reserve the seats requested by the customer.
 After the seats have been reserved, the **Order** aggregate sends a **MakePayment** command to the **Payment** aggregate.
 If the payment is successful, the **Order** aggregate notifies the **Reservation** aggregate so that it can confirm the seat reservation, and notifies the customer that the order is now complete.

 ![Figure 2][fig2]

 **Order processing with a Coordinating Workflow**

 The example shown in Figure 2 illustrates the same business process as that shown in Figure 1, but this time using a Coordinating Workflow.
 Now, instead of each aggregate sending messages directly to other aggregates, the messages are mediated by the Coordinating Workflow.

 This appears to complicate the process: there is an additional object (the Coordinating Workflow) and a few more messages.
 However, there are benefits to this approach.

 Firstly, the aggregates no longer need to know what is the next step in the process.
 Originally, the **Order** aggregate needed to know that after making a reservation it should try to make a payment by sending a message to the **Payment** aggregate.
 Now, it simply needs to report that an order has been created.

 Secondly, the definition of the message flow is now located in a single place, the Coordinating Workflow, rather than being scattered throughout the aggregates.

 In a simple business process such as the one shown in Figure 1 and Figure 2, these benefits are marginal.
 However, if you have a business process that involves six aggregates and tens of messages, the benefits become more apparent.
 This is espcially true if this is a volatile part of the system where there are frequent changes to the business process: in this scenario, the changes are likely to be localized to a limited numbe of objects.

 In Figure 3, to illustrate this point, we introduce wait-listing to the process.
 If some of the seats requested by the customer cannot be reserved, the system adds these seat requests to a wait-list.
 To make this change, we modify the **Reservation** aggregate to raise a **SeatsNotReserved** event to report how many seats could not be reserved in addition to the **SeatsReserved** event that reports how many seats could be reserved.
 The Coordinating Workflow can then send a command to the **WaitList** aggregate to wait-list the unfulfilled part of the request.

 ![Figure 3][fig3]

 It's important to note that the Coordinating Workflow does not perform any business logic.
 It only routes messages, and in some cases translates between message types.
 For example, when it receives a **SeatsNotReserved** event, it sends an **AddToWaitList** command.

-## Why Should I Use Coordinating Workflows?
+## When Should I Use Coordinating Workflows?

+Coordinating workflows route commands and events between aggregate instances, however they don't implement any business logic.
+There are two key reasons to use coordinating workflows:

+* When your bounded context uses a large number of events and commands that would be difficult to manage as a collection point-to-point interactions between aggregates.
+* When you want to make it easier to modify message routing in the bounded context.
+A coordinating workflow gives a single place where the routing is defined.

-## Why Should I Not Use Coordinating Workflows?
+## When Should I Not Use Coordinating Workflows?

+The following list identifies reasons not to use coordinating workflows:

+* You should not use coordinating workflows if your bounded context contains a small number of aggregate types that use a limited number of messages.
+* You should not use a coordinating workflow to implement any business logic in your domain.
+Business logic belongs in the aggregate types.

 # Sagas

+Although the term Saga is often used in the context of the CQRS pattern, it has a pre-existing definition.
+We have chosen to use the term coordinating workflow in this guidance to avoid confusion with this pre-existing definition.

+The term saga, in relation to distributed systems, was originally defined in the paper [Sagas](sagapaper) by Hector Garcia-Molina and Kenneth Salem.
+This paper proposes a mechanism that it calls a saga as an alternative to using a distributed transaction for managing a long-running business process.
+The paper recognizes that business processes are often comprised of multiple steps, each one of which involves a transaction, and that overall consistency can be achieved by grouping these individual transactions into a distributed transaction.
+However, in long-running business processes, using distributed transactions can impact on the performance and concurrency of the system because of the locks that must be held for the duration of the distributed transaction.

+The saga concept removes the need for a distributed transaction by ensuring that the transaction at each step of the business process has a defined compensating transaction.
+In this way, if the business process encounters an error condition and is unable to continue, it can execute the compensating transactions for the steps that have already completed.
+This undoes the work completed so far in the business process and maintains the consistency of the system.

+## Sagas and CQRS

+Although we have chosen to use the term Coordinating Workflow as defined earlier in this chapter, Sagas (as defined in the paper by Hector Garcia-Molina and Kenneth Salem) may still have a part to play in a system that implements the CQRS pattern in some of its bounded contexts.
+Typically, you would expect to see a coordinating workflow routing messages between aggregates within a bounded context, and you would expect to see a saga managing a long-running business process that spans multiple bounded contexts.

 [r_chapter4]:     Reference_04_DeepDive.markdown
 [sagapaper]:      http://www.amundsen.com/downloads/sagas.pdf